Chapter 7:

 I stumbled to the bathroom, yanking my hairbrush through tangled knots.
 The mirror showed a disaster - my black hair stuck out in every direction.

 "Ryūka!
-Stop dawdling!"
+Faster!"
 Gran Gran's voice pierced through the walls.

-"Young lady, do you know what time it is?"
+"Young lady, you know what time already?"
 Gran Gran was in full lecture mode, hands on her hips.
-"Showing up at people's homes before sunrise!
-And what kind of example are you setting with that ridiculous balloon?
-In my day, military officers had dignity!"
+"Coming to people's house before sunrise!
+And what is that silly balloon you carrying?"

 The woman didn't even blink.
 "I apologize for the early intrusion.
 I am Lieutenant Sae Himuro from-"

 "Lieutenant?
 You look barely older than my granddaughter!
-The military must be desperate these days-"
+Military must be short on people."

-Little Shit patted my head sympathetically, accidentally singing my hair in the process.
+Little Shit patted my head sympathetically, singing my hair.

 Please log in to leave a comment.